Arickson/aricksonarnold.github.io/README.md

 I created this new repository to hold my school assignments and projects in the future.

-#About Me
+# About Me

-##My Interests
+## My Interests

-	*Soccer
+	- Soccer
-	*Building gaming desktops
+	- Building gaming desktops
-	*Gardening
+	- Gardening
-	*Learning new software
+	- Learning new software

-##Websites I recommend
+## Websites I recommend

-- [Wake Tech](https://waketech.edu) – I can stay up to date with everything going on at my school.
+- [Wake Tech](https://waketech.edu) â€“ I can stay up to date with everything going on at my school.
-- [Blackboard](https://blackboard.waketech.edu) – I am able to use this site to complete my assignments and exams on time.
+- [Blackboard](https://blackboard.waketech.edu) â€“ I am able to use this site to complete my assignments and exams on time.